 SENSE OF AWARENESS

 We start this journey with the blues.
 The blues refers to a state of awareness of your own life and the world that is surrounding you.
-That you experience hardship and start to asks questions about certain injustices.
-It’s the consciousness that something is not right, which can lead to a melancholic state of mind.
+That you experience hardship and start asking questions about certain structures and relations of power.
+It’s the consciousness that something is unjust, which can lead to a melancholic state of mind.
 The challenge is turning this low spirit into something creative, which is exemplary for the blues.
 And one of my all-time favourite blues artists is Skip James (1902 – 1969), who is an expert at singing about hard times.

 SENSE OF URGENCY

 This sense of awareness is where it all starts.
 But then one asks him- or herself if these hard times in the lyrics of Skip James could be systemic.
 The feeling that the game is or could be rigged, is where the seeds of change can truly blossom.
 This suspicion creates a sense of urgency that things have to change and leads to anger when this change is absent (or too slow).
 This sense is embodied by a powerful artist like Nina Simone (1933 – 2003), who captured this cry of pain and anger in her song Mississippi Goddam.

 In this anger a quest for new pathways and uncharted territory can unfold itself, which is manifested by experimenting with innovative structures and practices.
 This subversive, yet creative mind-set can evolve in radical action and forms the basis for a revolution.
 This is most apparent in jazz music against in the late 1950s and 1960s, where free and spiritual jazz musicians like John Coltrane, Sun Ra and Pharoah Sanders broke with conventions and traditional standards.
 An artist that was perceived as a feared radical by his jazz peers was Ornette Coleman (1930 – 2015), who flew off in alternative directions while presenting a ‘shape of jazz to come’ in 1959, a year believed to change (jazz) music forever.